python/cpython/Doc/library/itertools.rst

 .. function:: combinations(iterable, r)

-   Return successive *r* length combinations of elements in the *iterable*.
+   Return *r* length subsequences of elements from the input *iterable*.

    Combinations are emitted in lexicographic sort order.
 So, if the input *iterable* is sorted, the combination tuples will be produced